 The Lodge’s Charity Work

 Charity is a crucial part of Masonic life.
-Nationally, Masonic charity is managed by the Masonic Charitable Foundation, and you can find out more about their work on their website.
+Nationally, Masonic charity is managed by the Masonic Charitable Foundation, and you can find out more about their work on the MCF website.
 In addition, Lodges support many local charities, and Lovekyn Chantry Lodge has a proud record in this respect.

 Alms collection purse